 - Look for the least crowded path.
 If your schedule is flexible, try going to the Greenway when it’s less crowded, like early morning and mid-day.

 - Exercise caution on fitness parks and playgrounds.
 While these facilities are being routinely sanitized, you should take care when touching anything that other people have touched.
 Sanitize your hands before and after using equipment, avoid touching your face, and if you can, bring sanitizing wipes to wipe down surfaces before and after use.

 - Non-contact sports are allowed.
 Contact sports like soccer, football, and basketball that require close contact with others are not allowed.

 - Avoid water fountains.
 Instead, bring your own water bottle.

 - Wash your hands with soap and water before and after you go outside.

 - Stay Up to Date!
-Be sure you're getting reliable information about the developing outbreak: check ready.nola.gov for updates about New Orleans' COVID-19 response.
+Be sure you're getting reliable information: check ready.nola.gov for updates about New Orleans' COVID-19 response.